VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 ## How do I interface VCV with Eurorack hardware?

 Pretty much the only way to do it directly is with either the Expert Sleepers ES-8, ES-9, or with an audio interface that supports ADAT and the ES-3 and ES-6 or [Boredbrain Optx](https://www.perfectcircuit.com/boredbrain-optx.html).
-This is going to largely depend on your setup and what you're looking for - if you want to hook up normal line-level gear to normal audio in's and out's using a traditional audio interface with ADAT is proabably the better option.
+This is going to largely depend on your setup and what you're looking for - if you want to hook up normal line-level gear to normal audio in's and out's using a traditional audio interface with ADAT is probably the better option.
 If you're seeing this and going "Holy shit that's expensive!" then, yep, welcome to eurorack.

 You'll also probably want a MIDI→CV interface.
 I like the FH-2, but there's a million options out there.
 Mutable's Yarns (or clones of it) is nice too.